react-navigation/react-navigation.github.io/versioned_docs/version-7.x/drawer-navigator.md

 Boolean used to indicate whether inactive screens should be detached from the view hierarchy to save memory.
 This enables integration with [react-native-screens](https://github.com/software-mansion/react-native-screens).
 Defaults to `true`.

-#### `useLegacyImplementation`

-Whether to use the legacy implementation based on Reanimated 1.
-The new implementation based on Reanimated 2 will perform better, but you need additional configuration and need to use Hermes with Flipper to debug.

-This defaults to `true` in the following cases:

-- Reanimated 2 is not configured
-- App is connected to Chrome debugger (Reanimated 2 cannot be used with Chrome debugger)
-- App is running on Web

-Otherwise, it defaults to `false`

 #### `drawerContent`

 Function that returns React element to render as the content of the drawer, for example, navigation items